fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 1. Click `AiCameraAdhoc` in the App Builder and check Configuration.
 Here is the configuration: `InputResource`: `topics`, `inboundResourced`: `/cameras/suspicous_person`.
 It is possible to take data from internal events with the configured topic name.
 ![ ](../../imgs/hands-on-lab/05_topic_input_stream.png)

 1. Select `generateAdhocEvent` from Procedure in [Project Contents].
 This procedure will create a simulated event (JSON data) and PUBLISH it to the Topic `/cameras/suspicious_person`.
 Execute the Procedure using the blue arrow button in the upper left corner.
 ![](../../imgs/hands-on-lab/05_procedure.png)

 1. Once the Procedure is executed, `AiCameraAdhoc` will receive the event and process it.
 ![](../../imgs/hands-on-lab/05_procedure_executed.png)

 ### 6. Add collaboration with an external service (reverse geocoding)<a id="06_external_service"></a>
-Reverse geocoding is a service that converts latitude and longitude into addresses.Collaborate with an external reverse geocoding service.
+Reverse geocoding is a service that converts latitude and longitude into addresses.
+Collaborate with an external reverse geocoding service.

 1. The Procedure `reverseGeoCoding` calls an external service and returns the latitude and longitude as an address.
 Note that it takes latitude and longitude as arguments and returns a string (address).
 ![](../../imgs/hands-on-lab/06_reverseGeocoding_procedure.png)